 Another psychological study says that many people fake their happy state in order to refrain from sharing their true inner feelings.
 Like most kids, Chirag too would lie to his family about loving his new-found college life so that they would worry less about his wellbeing.
 Things, however, got out of hand when Chirag began to skip classes.

-How a Life Coach Helped to Deal with Homesickness?
+How did a counselor help to Deal with Homesickness?

 Know your triggers